demisto/content/Packs/ServiceNow/Integrations/ServiceNowv2/README.md

 IT service management.
 Cortex XSOAR interfaces with ServiceNow to help streamline security-related service management and IT operations.
-For example, you can use the ‘ServiceNow’ integration in order to:
+For example, you can use the `ServiceNow` integration in order to:

-- View, create, update or delete a ServiceNow ticket directly from the Cortex XSOAR CLI and enrich it with Cortex XSOAR data.
+- View, create, update or delete a ServiceNow ticket directly from the Cortex XSOAR CLI, and enrich it with Cortex XSOAR data.
 - View, create, update and delete records from any ServiceNow table.
 - Query ServiceNow data with the ServiceNow query syntax.
+- Manage Security Incident Response (SIR) tickets with Cortex XSOAR, update tickets and enrich them with data.

 Please refer to ServiceNow documentation for additional information.
-We especially recommend the Operators available for filters and queries page: https://docs.servicenow.com/bundle/istanbul-servicenow-platform/page/use/common-ui-elements/reference/r_OpAvailableFiltersQueries.html
+We especially recommend the [Operators available for filters and queries](https://docs.servicenow.com/bundle/istanbul-servicenow-platform/page/use/common-ui-elements/reference/r_OpAvailableFiltersQueries.html) page.

 This integration was integrated and tested with the Orlando version of ServiceNow.